 While you will see in Constanza crops that are also grown elsewhere in the country (like onions) you will find here a selection of decidedly-non-tropical crops: garlic, peaches, potatoes, strawberries, etc. We stopped at farms, inquired about the "odd-looking" plants, and once again proved my ignorance of all-things nature when my husband tried to explain why it is not possible for me to grow strawberries in PuntaCana ("you'd have to keep it in an air-conditioned 'sunroom'").
 Oh well.

-The pictures above are fields of carrots and cauliflower, tucked into some hidden, hard-to-reach spots through bumpy roads.
-Everywhere we went people were incredibly sweet and helpful with “the outsiders” (their term*), even if I sure looked like a wild-eyed idiot, probably asking the same inane questions that they had heard hundreds of times before from some equally-clueless outsiders.
+The pictures above are fields tucked into some hidden, hard-to-reach spots through bumpy roads.
+Everywhere we went people were incredibly sweet and helpful with "the outsiders" (their term*), even if I sure looked like a wild-eyed idiot, probably asking the same inane questions that they had heard hundreds of times before from some equally-clueless outsiders.

 One of the sites everybody recommended was the Aguas Blancas waterfall (first picture).
 Sure it is not the most impressive waterfall in the country, but it seems to be the most “untouched”.
 There seems to be a simple explanation for this: the “road” is hair-raising.
 It starts well enough for an unpaved road, enough to make you think this is just going to be another day trip.
 But soon – between the narrow road with a mountain on one side and a steep fall on the other – we felt like we were in a Top Gear episode, recreating one of the wacky trio’s insane trips.